TorsteinEarly/TorsteinEarly.github.io/_posts/2022-09-01-html-table-of-contents-script.md

 <p>&nbsp; </p><h2>Disclaimers<a id="Disclaimers3" name="Disclaimers3"></a></h2></p>

 - You are now entering *PowerShell Land.*
-  - If you are unfamiliar with PowerShell or scripting in general, plaese have someone who is reivew this before using at your institution.
+  - Are you unfamiliar with PowerShell or scripting in general?
+    - Ask someone that is to review the code with you; It's a learning opportunity for you, and the institution will know that they can trust you to ask before running random scripts found on the internet ( We IT People like that 😁 )
-  - The code is working well within my environment, both for TDX KB Articles and for GitHub HTML Pages, but I have not tested it elseware: I consider myself a novice-to-intermidiate with PowerShell, and would appreciate any feedback or bugs you encounter.
+  - The code is working well within my environment, both for TDX KB Articles and GitHub HTML/Markdown Pages, but I have not tested it elsewhere.
+    - The Return to TOC links do not appear to work within GitHub Markdown Preview, but they will work on the live page.
 - ConvertTo-TitleCase function:
-  - Review the $SpecialCase and $LowerCase arrays for words that require special case as well as words that typically remain lowercase.
+  - Review the $SpecialCase and $LowerCase arrays for words that require specific case or that typically remain lowercase.
-- You can in fact paste the raw HTML code into Github among markdown code.
-  - The Return to TOC links do not look to work within Preview, but they do work live once changes are commited.
+- I consider myself a novice-to-intermediate PowerShell user and would appreciate any feedback or bugs you encounter.

 <br><br><br>
 <p><a href="#TOC">Return to the Article Table of Contents above</a>